abinit/abipy_book/abipy_book/base3/lesson_base3.md

 This file stores the history of the relaxation (energies, forces, stresses, lattice parameters and atomic positions at the different relaxation steps).

-As usual, we use `abiopen` to generate an AbiPy object:
+As usual, we use `abiopen` to open an Abinit file object:

 ```{code-cell}
 hist = abilab.abiopen("flow_base3_relax/w0/t1/outdata/out_HIST.nc")